The UK’s departure from the EU has introduced a transition period during which time the EU and UK will negotiate a future trading relationship.

-It also provides Ireland’s exporters with a clear timeframe in which to plan for the impact of that departure on their business.
+This provides Ireland’s exporters with a clear timeframe in which to plan for the impact of new trading conditions on their business.

 The period since the Brexit vote was characterised as one of uncertainty.
 While the outcome of the exit negotiations cannot be known, what is certain now is that Ireland’s businesses need to start, if they have not already, taking action to prepare for the new era ahead.
 There is much to do.

 Firstly, it is important to reaffirm that the UK is and will remain a key market for Enterprise Ireland clients.